KTN Optical Deflector

 Product lineup

-One-dimensional KTN optical deflector (fiber input type, spatial input type, mount type)
+1D KTN optical scanner (fiber input type, spatial input type, mount type)

 | Wavelength | Visible | 1.0 μm Range | 1.3 μm Range | 1.5 μm Range |